Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 Softwares will need to be learned by various members to design subsystems of the project.
 Possible softwares that could be used include KiCad, for PCB and circuitry design, and Inventor, for the case design.
 The board will also require the use of soldering skills to attach the components.

 *Costs:*
-Below is a rough estimation of components needed for the project.
+Below is a rough estimation of some of the known major components needed for the project.
 These estimates are based upon items with similar functionalities of that required by the corresponding subsections.

 | Component        | Part Number             |Estimated Cost |
 | --------         | -------                 |-------        |